Generic Name: alemtuzumab (AL-em-TOOZ-ue-mab)

 Use Campath as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Campath is usually given as an injection at your doctor's office, hospital, or clinic.
-If you will be using Campath at home, a health care provider will teach you how to use it.
-Be sure you understand how to use Campath.
-Follow the procedures you are taught when you use a dose.
+- Campath is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

-- You may be given fever reducers and antihistamines before receiving Campath to help decrease the risk of an infusion reaction.
+- Your doctor may give you other medicines before you receive Campath to help reduce the risk of an infusion reaction.
+Talk with your doctor.

-- If you miss a dose of Campath, contact your doctor right away.
+- If you miss a dose of Campath, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Campath.